joshbegley/nyt-latest/previous.md

 `Irvine Welsh brings back his beloved Edinburgh ensemble for his new novel, “Men in Love.”`\
 https://www.nytimes.com/2026/07/06/books/review/irvine-welsh-men-in-love.html

-**Live Updates: Prosecutors to Detail Case Against Man Accused of Assassinating Charlie Kirk**\
+**Live Updates: Prosecutors Begin Detailing Case Against Man Accused of Killing Charlie Kirk**\
 `A Utah judge will determine whether there is enough evidence to send the man, Tyler Robinson, to trial.
 Mr. Kirk’s widow and parents are expected to attended the hearing.`\
 https://www.nytimes.com/live/2026/07/06/us/charlie-kirk-trial